Stock events for Bloomin' Brands, Inc. (BLMN)

 Ownership

-Institutional investors are the dominant force in Bloomin' Brands' ownership structure.
-As of March 31, 2025, institutional investors held 102.21% of total shares outstanding.
-As of April 9, 2026, 238 institutional owners and shareholders held a total of 84,979,260 shares.
-Major institutional holders include BlackRock, Inc., Vanguard Group Inc., Starboard Value LP, Morgan Stanley, State Street Corp, MIRAE ASSET GLOBAL ETFS HOLDINGS Ltd., Lsv Asset Management, Millennium Management Llc, Erste Asset Management GmbH, and Charles Schwab Investment Management Inc. Insider holdings represent a small fraction, decreasing slightly to 0.50% in March 2025.
+Institutional investors are the dominant force in Bloomin' Brands' ownership structure, holding a substantial portion of the company's shares.
+As of March 31, 2025, institutional investors held 102.21% of total shares outstanding, with 508 institutional owners filing with the SEC.
+Key institutional holders include BlackRock, Inc., Vanguard Group Inc., Starboard Value LP, Morgan Stanley, State Street Corp, MIRAE ASSET GLOBAL ETFS HOLDINGS Ltd., Lsv Asset Management, Millennium Management Llc, Erste Asset Management GmbH, and Charles Schwab Investment Management Inc. Insider holdings represent a smaller fraction, decreasing to 0.50% in March 2025.
+Mark E. Nunnelly is noted as a significant individual shareholder.

 Ask Our Expert AI Analyst